danomatika/PdParty/doc/PdParty_User_Guide.md

 Enable CoreMIDI here and optionally enable Network MIDI with a Mac OSX machine.

-the Inputs & Outputs are refreshed when a MIDI device is plugged in/out.
+Inputs & Outputs are refreshed when a MIDI device is plugged in/out.
 Currently, PdParty automatically connects to all detected MIDI devices.

 ### App Settings